MetOs-UiO/eScience2024/docs/git_integration/git_jlab.rst

-Using git on the jupyterhub
+Starting with git on the jupyterhub
 ===========================